Obstructions to the integrability of VB-algebroids: Background material about -groupoids and -algebroids

-\begin{example} Let $E \to M$ be a vector bundle and $(TE,TM,E,M)$ be the associated \DVB.
-One observes that splittings of $TE$ are in one-to-one correspondence with linear $TM$-connections on $E$.
-Under this correspondence, the $TM$ summand in $TM\oplus E \oplus E$ goes under $h$ to the horizontal subspace of $TE$ defined by the linear connection. \end{example}
+\begin{example} Let $p_E:E \to M$ be a vector bundle and $(TE,TM,E,M)$ be the associated \DVB.
+Splittings of $TE$ are in one-to-one correspondence with linear $TM$-connections on $E$.
+Indeed, a $TM$-connection $\nabla$ on $E$ defines a horizontal lift for each $e \in E$,